phillip-h/todo/README.md

 A divider can be added to the to-do list with the "Z" key.
 The divider can be given a name or left unnamed.
 Dividers are not counted in the completed percentage in the title bar.
 When sorting, tasks separated by dividers will be sorted independently.
 Dividers will never move after a sort.
+Please note that dividers still have some quirks, mainly in regards to scrolling.

 Certain actions can be undone through the "U" key.
 Please note that this is intended to recover from mistakes, not create a comprehensive history